CUCollaborate Launches Marketplace to Connect Small Businesses to Credit Unions Offering PPP Loans

 CUCollaborate launches Balanced Wallet, an online marketplace that connects small businesses to credit unions that are offering PPP Loans.

 Washington D.C.
-April 8, 2020: CUCollaborate launched a new website called Balanced Wallet that focuses on providing a marketplace for small businesses to find a credit union that is offering PPP loans.
-The website will ask small business owners a series of questions and then display a list of credit unions they are qualified to join and borrow from.
+April 8, 2020: CUCollaborate has launched a new website called Balanced Wallet that focuses on providing a marketplace for small businesses to find a credit union that is offering Paycheck Protection Program (PPP) loans.
+The website will ask small business owners a series of questions and then present them with a list of credit unions they are qualified to join and borrow from.
 The website uses the company’s eligibility software, JoinCU, to determine what credit unions a small business is able to join and borrow from.

 While the website is free to use for credit unions and small businesses, CUCollaborate is asking credit unions offering PPP loans to reach out to become listed so they can connect them with business owners.
 The company believes in the credit union difference and they hope that Balanced Wallet will help connect credit unions with those in need.
 For more information please visit: balancedwallet.com